When you visit California in January, you’ll be joining locals—minus the summer tourists—in all their favorite hangouts.

 Where to stay in Mammoth

-Stay in your own private ski in ski out luxury lodge with a chef’s kitchen right in Mammoth.
-Check price and availability on VRBO here.
+Stay in your own private ski-in/ski-out luxury lodge with a chef’s kitchen right in Mammoth.
+Check the price and availability on VRBO here.

 6. Death Valley in January